JustinInCoding/BullseyeSwiftUI/README.md

 - If you try to simply assign the Double to the Int, you’ll get an error because the feature of Swift which is type safety
 - lifetime of a variable is called “scope”
 - use a local variable to convert convert a double value to an integer with rounded()
+- App Architecture, which is a fancy way of saying the strategy you use for how to organize your code
+- One of the best practices of App Architecture is called the “single responsibility principle”.
+That means that you should think about how to organize your app into multiple classes and structs, where each class or struct has one, and only one job